Virginia Capital Trail || How to use Amtrak to Ride the Trail

 The above Amtrak routes offer train-side checked bicycles.

-As you can see above the Northeast Regional route trains 65, 66, and 67 make it possible to ride the one-way distance (51.2 miles) of the Virginia Capital Trail.
-By either taking the train from Richmond to Williamsburg or from Williamsburg to Richmond.
+As shown above, Amtrak's Northeast Regional trains 65, 66, and 67 make it possible to ride the entire 51.2-mile Virginia Capital Trail by taking the train either from Richmond to Williamsburg or from Williamsburg to Richmond.

-2. Route from the train station to the trailhead.
+2. The route from the train station to the trailhead

-There are two Amtrak stations in Richmond.
-You want to use Main Street Station (RVM) to make this trip.
-The station in Williamsburg is called the Williamsburg Transportation Center (WBG).
+There are two Amtrak stations in Richmond, but for this trip, you’ll want to use Main Street Station (RVM).
+In Williamsburg, the station is called the Williamsburg Transportation Center (WBG).

 Traveling by Amtrak and Bicycle